What Is A Partial Mash

 Performing a Partial Mash

 In a partial mash, you want to steep the grains in a volume of water sufficient to cover them completely, but not leave a lot of excess volume.
-For our porter we'll steep 2 pounds (~1 kg) of pale malt, plus the specialty grains, in 2 gallons (7.6 L) of water.
+For our stout we'll steep 1.5 pounds (0.68 kg) of pale malt, plus the equivalent amount of specialty grains, in 2 gallons (7.6 L) of water.
 This is a thinner mash than most full mashes, but that won't adversely affect our beer.

 To begin the partial mash, gather the crushed grains and place them in the nylon bag.
 Although we will be holding the temperature of the mash at 150 °F (66 °C), we need to heat the water to 160 °F (71 °C) to start.
 This is because the temperature of the mash will drop once the grains, which are at room temperature, are added to the liquid.
-Once the grain bag has been submerged for a couple minutes take the temperature of the water in the pot.
-As with the steeped specialty grains, you should shut the bag and tie it to the handles of your brew pot.
+Once the grain bag has been submerged for a couple minutes take the temperature of the water in the pot and you can add heat or cold water to adjust the temperature of the mash if needed.
+Try to hold the temperature as close to 150 °F (66 °C) as possible for 1 hour.
+If the pot you are mashing in is oven safe, you may consider placing the mash in your oven at "keep warm" or about 150 °F (66 °C).

 As you heat a pot, it takes time for the heat to travel through the metal and equilibrate.
 Thus, if you heat the mash continuously until the thermometer reads 150 °F (66 °C), then turn off the burner, the temperature will keep rising as heat from the pot is transferred to its contents.
 To avoid this, heat in short bursts, stir while heating, and wait a couple of minutes before checking the temperature again.
 It's not going to hurt the beer if it takes you a little while to adjust the temperature, so be patient.

 After an hour, take a large kitchen strainer and lift the bag out of the water.
 Let the liquid drain into your pot.
 If possible, balance the strainer over the pot.
 If you can't do this, have a friend hold it.
-Open the drawstring or untie the bag and expose the grains.
-Take a measuring cup and ladle water from the pot over the grains.
-The water will run through the grains and fall back into the pot.
+Make sure that the grains are exposed before you begin rinsing them.
+Take a measuring cup and ladle hot water over the grains.
+The water will run through the grains rinsing out the sugar still trapped in the grain.
 Keep doing this for 5 minutes or so.
-The idea here is to rinse as much of the sugars from the grains as possible.
+The idea here is to rinse (sparge) as much of the sugars from the grains as possible.
+A good rule of thumb is to run an equal amount of rinsing water as you added initially to the mash, so 2 gallons (7.6 L) for our stout.

 In your large brewpot — it should hold at least 8 gallons (30 L) of liquid — combine the wort from the partial mash with water to make 5.5 gallons (21 L).
 Bring this to a boil, then add the malt extract.
 Although our target is 5 gallons (19 L) of wort, we need more wort initially because some liquid will evaporate during the one-hour boil.
 The amount that evaporates is dependent on the amount of heat applied to the kettle.
 If you're boiling on the kitchen stove, the evaporation may be minimal; if you're using a propane burner, it may be considerable.

 Two benefits of boiling the entire wort are increased hop utilization and less wort darkening compared to boiling a concentrated wort.
 When brewing a beer using a full-wort boil, you need to add fewer hops to get the same level of hop bitterness.
 This is because more hop bitterness is extracted in more dilute worts.
 With a full-wort boil, you can also brew beers that are much lighter in color than beers brewed with from a concentrated wort.
 In thicker worts, the sugars carmelize much easier, darkening the wort.
-This difference in color won't be very visible in our porter, of course.
+This difference in color won't be very visible in any darker colored beer though.

 Another change that a full-wort boil will bring is the inability to pour the wort directly into the fermenter.
 (Pouring boiling wort into a glass carboy, for example, could crack the glass.)
 With no cold water to dilute the wort and bring down the temperature, you will need to cool the wort first.
 Then, given the large volume, it's more convenient to simply siphon the wort to the fermenter.